cjkaalund/datavisproj3/README.md

 #Summary
 This is a line chart of average flight delay (minutes) against arrival hour averaged over all U.S. airlines and airports in January 2008 using data from http://stat-computing.org/dataexpo/2009/the-data.html.
 It shows that arrival delay depends on the arrival hour, and that the time variation is different for different delay reasons.
 An interactive legend enables selection of delay reasons.
+A second chart shows the variation in total airline arrivals over the day.

 #Design
 The primary aim of the chart is to show the dependence of arrival delay on arrival time.
 Since there are two continuous variables, a line chart was chosen.
 A line chart is more appropriate than a scatter plot, as the lines show that there is a connection between points, in this case due to a variation in time.